Joe Sakic: International play

-On December 21, 2005, Sakic was named captain of Team Canada for the 2006 Winter Olympics in Turin, Italy.
-Once again, Team Canada was heavily favoured and given high expectations, but they failed to medal, finishing seventh overall.
+On December 21, 2005, Sakic was named captain of Canada for the 2006 Winter Olympics in Turin, Italy.
+Once again, Canada was heavily favoured to win and given high expectations, but they failed to medal, finishing seventh overall.
 Sakic finished the tournament with three points.

 Executive career

 After he retired, Sakic decided to take time off from hockey and spent time with his family.
 In 2011, two years after his retirement, Sakic returned to the Avalanche to work in their front office.
-He was named an executive advisor and alternate governor for the team, effective at the end of the 2010–11 season.
-In his role as an advisor, Sakic would advise the team in hockey-related matters, and as an alternate governor, would represent the team at Board of Governors meetings.
+Sakic was named an executive advisor and alternate governor of the team, effective at the end of the 2010–11 season.
+In his role as an advisor, Sakic advised the team in hockey-related matters.
+As an alternate governor, Sakic represented the team at Board of Governors meetings.

 On June 26, 2012, Sakic was selected to the Hockey Hall of Fame in his first year of eligibility.
-He was inducted into the Hockey Hall of Fame on November 12, 2012, along with Mats Sundin, Pavel Bure and Adam Oates.
+He was inducted into the Hockey Hall of Fame on November 12, 2012, along with Mats Sundin, Pavel Bure, and Adam Oates.
 Sakic was the only member of his class who won the Stanley Cup during his career.

 On May 10, 2013, the Avalanche promoted Sakic to executive vice president of hockey operations.
 In this expanded role, Sakic had the final say on all matters regarding hockey personnel.
-During Patrick Roy's time as head coach, they shared most of the duties normally held by a general manager.
-General Manager Greg Sherman remained in his post, but served mainly in an advisory role to Roy and Sakic.
+During Patrick Roy's tenure as head coach, they shared most of the duties normally held by a general manager.
+General Manager Greg Sherman remained in his post but served mainly in an advisory role to Roy and Sakic.
 This de facto arrangement was formalized the following season, when Sakic was formally named general manager and Sherman was demoted to assistant general manager.